New Brunswick Theological Seminary: Administration and organization

 Affiliated with the Reformed Church in America (RCA) are two seminaries in the United States—New Brunswick Theological Seminary and the Western Theological Seminary founded in 1866 in Holland, Michigan.
-New Brunswick Theological Seminary, established in 1784, and offers classes on two campuses.
+New Brunswick Theological Seminary, established in 1784, offers classes on two campuses.
 The seminary's campus in New Brunswick, built in 1856, is at the corner of College Avenue and Seminary Place.
-Since 1986, courses have also been offered on the campus of St. John's University in the Jamaica neighborhood of Queens, New York.

 According to the seminary's by-laws, the RCA's General Synod entrusts the management of the seminary to a board of trustees empowered to exercise control of institution's finances, securities, and property for the purpose of participating "in God’s own laboring to fulfill God’s reign on earth".
 The board consists of twelve to twenty-four trustees, serving for three-year terms, who are required to be "confessing Christians who acknowledge a commitment to the authority of the Bible over all matters of faith and practice, the sovereignty of God, and the Lordship of Jesus Christ over all of life".
 A majority of the board's members must be RCA members and each of the church's regional synods are represented by one member.
 The president and the General Secretary of the RCA's General Synod serve as ex officio members of the board without a vote.
 The by-laws further empower the seminary's trustees to provide it "with such property and buildings; faculty, administration, and staff; library and information resources; equipment and supplies as are necessary for the effective accomplishment of the Seminary's purpose".
 The board of trustees selects the seminary's president, who is elected for a five-year term and can be reelected to successive terms by the board.
 The president can be removed by a two-thirds vote of the trustees.

-The current president of the New Brunswick Theological Seminary is the Rev. Micah McCreary PhD, who joined NBTS on July 15, 2017.

-He succeeded the Rev. Dr. Gregg A. Mast, a clergyman who had served congregations in New Jersey, New York, and Johannesburg, South Africa, and held leadership positions within the Reformed Church of America.
-Mast was appointed by the trustees as the seminary's 14th president in 2006, succeeding Rev. Dr. Norman J. Kansfield.
+The president of the New Brunswick Theological Seminary is Micah McCreary who joined NBTS on 15 July 2017.
+He succeeded Gregg A. Mast, a clergyman who had served congregations in New Jersey, New York, and Johannesburg, South Africa, and held leadership positions within the Reformed Church of America.
+Mast was appointed by the trustees as the seminary's 14th president in 2006, succeeding Norman J. Kansfield.